Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 W.H.
-Auden and The Unknown Citizen
+Auden And A Summary of The Unknown Citizen

 The Unknown Citizen is a poem that Auden wrote at a turning point in his life, when he left England for the USA and left behind the idea that his poetry could make anything happen in the world.

 The year was 1939, Hitler had plunged Europe into darkness and the young Auden was horrified.
 But he had already done his bit for the cause, having married Erika Mann, the daughter of famous writer Thomas Mann, to help save her from the brutality of the Nazis.

 His move to America helped broaden his artistic output.
 He began to concentrate on religion and relationships in his poetry, as opposed to left-wing politics, and he also ventured into writing drama and libretti.

 Auden was a gifted craftsman as a poet, writing long, technically astute poems but he also embraced the move towards free verse, combining both modern and traditional elements.
 The human condition was his main focus, but he did say that: